pedroaltobelli23/24-2-mlops-project-car_object_detection/docs/tutorial_data_versioning.md

 ## Create a new dataset version

-Everytime you want to create a new dataset version, run the steps bellow:
+Everytime you want to create a new dataset version, erase the `data.zip` file and follow the steps bellow:

 1. Run `data.sh`:

 ```{admonition} WARNING
 :class: warning